A country park and golf course situated two miles north of Enfield Town on the east side of Crews Hill

 Enfield council purchased the Whitewebbs estate from Sir Duncan Orr-Lewis in 1931 and divided it into a municipal golf course and a 196-acre public park, with open space and ancient woodland in which there are streams and small lakes.
 After the sale, Whitewebbs House served for many years as an old people’s home but is now a Toby carvery.

-Marked with a pin on the map below and shown in the photo on the right, the King and Tinker public house probably dates from the reign of James I (1603–25), though it was altered in the 18th and 19th centuries.
+Shown in the photo above, the King and Tinker public house probably dates from the reign of James I (1603–25), though it was altered in the 18th and 19th centuries.
 Its name derives from an old ballad that tells of an occasion when King James is separated from his courtiers while out hunting and takes refuge in an alehouse, where he sets to drinking with John of the Vale, a mender of kettles.
 John is unaware of his companion’s exalted identity until James reveals himself and (for no good reason) makes the tinker a knight.
 The encounter is usually said to have occurred in Windsor Forest or out here on Enfield Chase.

 Either way, this pub is certainly named after the ballad, but that’s as far as the true story goes.
 As Thomas Percy observes in his Reliques, “It has been a favourite subject with our English ballad-makers to represent our kings conversing, either by accident or design, with the meanest of their subjects.”
 FJ Child adds: “It is obvious that a legend of immemorial antiquity has been transferred by successive minstrels or story-tellers to the reigning monarch of their own times.”
 And in The Old Inns of Old England, Charles Harper points out that “Haroun-al-Raschid is found, in the Arabian Nights, in circumstances not dissimilar.”